 - System Ready for Service Dates;

-- Order Lodgement Cut-off Dates;
+- Recommended Order By Dates;

 - Order Stability Period Commencement Dates;

-- Transition Commencement Dates; and
+- Transition Commencement Dates;

 - Transition End Dates.

 The Transition Roadmap and Schedule will determine the exit dates for your end users’ services, as well as migration dates should you choose to migrate them to Opticomm.
-You will be provided a minimum of 12 months notification prior to the commencement of transition in the transitioning FDH Area.
+You will be provided a minimum of 12 months notification prior to the commencement of transition in the transitioning PON Area.

-The Transition Roadmap and Schedule provides key dates associated with the transition of services on the FTTP Networks to OptiComm.
+The Transition Roadmap and Schedule provides key dates associated with the transition of services on the FTTP Networks to Opticomm.
 Some of these transition processes are still in development.
 It is intended that dates and other details in the Transition Roadmap and Transition Schedule will be released and updated monthly, as Telstra and Opticomm achieve systems, processes, protocols, and network requirements milestones.

-The most up to date Transition Roadmap and Schedule can be found here.
+The most up to date Transition Roadmap and Schedule can be found here:

 Dates and times included in this document are a best estimate at the time this version of the document is issued.
 They are indicative only and should not be relied on as final timelines.
 Telstra, Uniti and Opticomm do not warrant or represent that the information set out in the Transition Roadmap or the Transition Schedule is free from errors or omission.

 Telstra has decided not to offer wholesale services on the FTTP Networks following transition.
-Current Telstra Wholesale customers wanting to supply services on the FTTP Networks in an FDH Area after transition need to arrange supply with Opticomm (or an Opticomm RSP offering wholesale services on the FTTP Networks following transition).
+Current Telstra Wholesale customers wanting to supply services on the FTTP Networks in an PON Area after transition need to arrange supply with Opticomm (or an Opticomm RSP offering wholesale services on the FTTP Networks following transition).
 This will require you to enter an RSP agreement with Opticomm and go through various technical steps to connect.